-This grey and purple ombre on long hair features a smooth transition of the colors – from deep violet to smoky silvery ends.
-AJ Copeland, a stylist from California, made no harsh lines visible anywhere.
-The cut also has plenty of layers and texture which really serves to accentuate the juxtaposition of the different tones.
+This grey and purple ombre on long hair features a smooth transition of colors – from deep violet to smoky silvery ends.
+Plus, there are no harsh lines visible anywhere.
+The cut also has plenty of layers and texture, which really serves to accentuate the juxtaposition of the different tones.

 #19: Pastel Blue and Purple

 This pastel blue and purple hair color required several hours to create.
 The best thing about this color is the evenness of the pastel.
 These tones of pastel purple are very desirable for many women but can be a challenge to achieve on some hair types and hair colors.
 In order to have a true blue pastel, the canvas must arrive at a pale yellow.

 Pastel colors don’t have long-lasting abilities in the hair.
 I suggest that women with pastel colors shampoo as little as possible with color-safe shampoo and cold water.
 The maintenance of pastels can be maintained at home with tinted shampoos or conditioners.
 A pale purple like this should be returned to the salon every 4-6 weeks to maintain the regrowth and refresh the vivid/fashion color.
 The cost to keep up with this color can be quite expensive as well.